achrip/NAR23-1/pre-training/ds/ds4/scratches.md

 * If there is a preceding data available, there are two cases:
 ** If inputted data > existing data in root/branch -> data will go into the right branch.
 ** If inputted data < existing data in root/branch -> data will go to into the left branch.

+There are 3 ways to print data from the BST; inOrder, preOrder, and postOrder